What are taped seams – and are they important?

 What are taped seams?
-A definition

-In short, seam taping is a method employed by outdoor gear manufacturers – in everything from the best tents and best waterproof jackets to gaiters and tarps – to improve waterproofing in gear by doubling down on protection in the fabric’s most significant point of weakness, i.e. the seams.
-When any product is made with multiple pieces of fabric, the pieces are sewn together, thus creating a “seam”.
-In the process of stitching the pieces of fabric together, hundreds – if not thousands – of tiny holes are created, thus leaving a potential entry point for water.
 Back in the day, outdoors-goers got around this problem by applying water-resistant waxes and oils to the seams, but seam taping is more effective, more durable, and saves you both a lot of hassle and having to put up with the (usually) funky smells of those oils and waxes.

-There are three different types of taped seams: critically taped seams, fully taped seams, and welded seams.
+There are three different types of taped seams: critically taped seams, fully taped seams and welded seams.

-Critically taped seams
+Critically tapes seams

 This means that only portions of the seams or certain seams in the product are sealed, usually in the area most prone to leaks.
 Generally speaking, this is the lowest form of seal sealing because it is the least comprehensive and, thus, the least effective.